Sleeping Well Every Night for the Whole Family! Sleep Tips for Everyone

 If possible, leave at least three to four hours between strenuous exercise and sleep, and you certainly don’t want to work out right before you go to bed.
 The same goes for rough housing with your child before bed, try to keep things quiet and mellow at least an hour before bed.
 Getting at least 30 minutes of exercise, three times per week is a healthy habit that can also help you fall alseep.

 Go for a walk or sit in a sunny room, and try to get out of the house or at least briefly escape your artificially lit office cubicle.
 This tip will help your child too!

-Nicotine is a stimulant, so if you haven’t stopped smoking, poor sleep is yet another incentive
+Nicotine is also stimulant, so if you haven’t stopped smoking, poor sleep is yet another incentive

 Make it a priority to get 7-8 hours as an adult and remember that children need between 10-11 hours of sleep at night for the first 10 years of their lives!